neuravion/mesh-chat-protocol/README.md

 ```

 ## Encryption
-`mesh-chat` applications should use RSA for encryption and decryption.
-Applications which do not use RSA will be unable to read or respond coherently.
+`mesh-chat` applications should use dual RSA and AES for encryption and decryption.
+Nodes which are new to the system must generate a set of RSA keys and provide at least one other node with the public key before it can begin participating in the mesh network.